 Today I’m writing about a sentimental favorite of mine: the African milk tree.
 While I haven’t been a huge fan of cacti and succulents throughout my houseplant journey, the African milk tree is one that I’ve had for several years now.

-My larger plant actually started as a propagation from my dad’s huge plant.
-The plant was showing signs of decline in its old age (several decades old), so I took a few cuttings to make sure it could live on.
+My larger plant started as a propagation from my dad’s huge plant.
+The plant was showing signs of decline in its old age (several decades old—my grandmother originally got it for him), so I took a few cuttings to make sure it could live on.

-I’ll touch on that propagation process in this post.
+I’ll touch on that propagation process in this article.
 But I’ll also cover some African milk tree background info and care needs.
 Their care is super straightforward and rewarding—fast growers are always rewarding!

 African milk tree background

 The African milk tree, or the euphorbia trigona, is a perennial plant native to Central Africa.
 It’s also commonly known as a good luck plant, likely because of how quickly it grows.
-As a houseplant, the African milk tree typically grows between 2 to 4 feet tall.
-If left to grow outside, however, this hearty plant can reach up to 8 feet high.
+As a houseplant, the African milk tree typically grows between 2 and 4 feet tall but can grow taller.
+If left to grow outside in appropriate conditions, it can reach up to 8 feet.

 How much light does an African milk tree need?

 The euphorbia trigona likes bright sunlight, so a southern facing window is an ideal location for this plant.
-At least 4-6 hours of sunlight every day will keep your African milk tree happy and healthy.
+At least 4-6 hours of sunlight every day will keep your plant happy and healthy.
 The more bright light you give the plant, the faster it will grow.

-Many times in my posts, I feel like I’m repeating myself.
+Many times in my care guides, I feel like I’m repeating myself.
 Bright, indirect light this and bright, indirect light that.
 But I like to shake things up every now and then with a sun worshipper.
 And the euphorbia trigona is definitely a sun worshipper!

 How often should I water my African milk tree?

 Overwatering is a big problem with African milk trees—and succulents in general, really.
 This succulent cannot stand sitting in wet soil and will quickly develop root rot if watered too often.
-I generally recommend letting the top half of your plant’s soil dry out before watering the plant again.
+I generally recommend letting at least top half of your plant’s soil dry out before watering the plant again.

-To be honest, I generally neglect this plant and water it only when the soil has dried out completely.
+To be honest, I generally water it only when the soil has dried out completely.
 As a succulent, the plant is highly drought tolerant and stores water reserves in its fleshy stems.
+You can use your finer or a moisture meter to check your soil and see if the plant needs water.

 My watering routine for my plant is generally once a week in the spring and summer, once every 10-14 days in the late fall and winter.
 The more heat and sun your plant gets, the more often it may need watered.